jrenaud90/TidalPy/Documentation/dynamics_x/dynamics.md

 - `c_Spin` with `c_SpinConfig`: `calc_moment_of_inertia`, `calc_dspin_dt`, `calc_synchronous_spin`.
 The config constructor throws `std::invalid_argument` for a factor outside $(0, 2/3]$.
 - `c_OrbitSolver` with the `c_OrbitState` input struct and the `c_OrbitDerivatives` result struct: `calc_da_dt`, `calc_de_dt`, `calc_dn_dt`, `calc_derivatives`.

-Both classes are small, stateless value types with no heap allocation and no base class.
-The orbital state is passed as a struct rather than as five loose arguments, and the derivatives come back as a struct rather than through output parameters.
+Both classes are stateless value types with no heap allocation and no base class.
+The orbital state is passed as a struct and the derivatives are returned as a struct.

 ## References